stffffn/hugo-blog/content/posts/2022-10-07-same-same-but-different.md

 I basically ported my old blog to Hugo with some minor adjustments in styling and the decision of not using any JavaScript or other external, not-self-hosted dependencies.
 Therefore the old switch to toggle between light and dark mode is gone.

 This is only the third post and I already switched the software but didn't deliver much content in the meantime...

+The new source code can be found on [GitHub](https://github.com/stffffn/hugo-blog).